-Calling all NYU faculty and employees in New York, Abu Dhabi, and Shanghai – NYU LiveSmart is proud to announce the fourth Global Walking Challenge from November 16 through December 13!
+Calling all NYU faculty and employees in New York, Abu Dhabi, and Shanghai – NYU LiveSmart is proud to announce the Fifth Annual Global Walking Challenge from November 15 through December 12, 2015!
+Join global NYU colleagues in our fun, healthy, four-week walking program to increase your physical activity*, promote teamwork, and encourage a friendly competitive spirit in the workplace.

-Beginning October 30, register for LVS 267 on NYUiLearn by November 12 for the team in New York, Shanghai, or Abu Dhabi.
+Register for LVS 313 in NYUiLearn by November 12 for the team in New York, Shanghai, or Abu Dhabi.
 You need not be based at the campus in order to be a contributing member of that team.
 Good luck!

 * The World Health Organization, U.S. Department of Health and Human Services, and American Heart Foundation recommend a minimum 10,000 steps per day to improve health and reduce risks of chronic disease.
 What's your daily step count?